nintendaii/LeaderboardTest/README.md

 ## Decription

 This project is an implementation of a simple app that shows a leaderboard loaded from JSON file, parses and shows players data.
-Also downloaded avatars from server and caches locally.
+Also downloades avatars from server and caches locally.

 ## Packages and plugins in use